What is Prasselkuchen? Saxon Prasselkuchen with Puff Pastry

 What is Prasselkuchen?

 As someone who seriously enjoys visiting bakeries in Germany, I have no idea how I could have missed Prasselkuchen.
 So…I did a little digging.
 The word Prassel means to rustle?
 (Is this because the puff pastry breaks apart with a rustling sound?)

 The few sources I found say that it’s a specialty from Saxony .
 Only one of my German Cookbooks mentions it (oddly, it’s not in the DDR Cookbook, Culinaria Germany, Dr Oetker Backbuch, or the cookbook with German foods from the East).
 And online sources just show recipe.
 (Funny, everywhere I DO find it, it’s mentioned that the author Erich Kästner LOVED it).
 I reached out to my friend, Katja, who grew up in the East, and she said YES!
 It’s her father’s favorite treat!

 If it’s good enough for Erich Käsnter and Katja’s father (and me), then it’s good enough to share.

 There are a few variations to the Prasselkuchen recipe.
 This is my favorite, made with a sheet of Puff Pastry from the grocery store (look in the frozen section).
 It could not be easier.
 You don’t even need appliances.
 Just cut together some streusel, roll out the thawed puff pastry, top, bake, glaze.

 Don’t skimp on the lemon juice in the glaze!
 You need the tart to balance the buttery sweetness!

 Flaky pastry, buttery streusel

 You can change things up a bit by topping the puff pastry with a thin layer of a tart jam.
-This also sounds quite delicious, but it is really not necessary.
+(Simply spread the jam on to the puff pastry, then top with streusel) This also sounds quite delicious, but it is really not necessary.

 Step By Step…